krystyna-Macleod/ecommerce-pattern-library/patterns/header/README.md

 ---
 hero-banner:
   desc: |
-    This is hero header to be used for
+    This is hero header to be used for light background or the section below is light.
+---